 At the bottom of the 7 mm MAS NMR rotor, a quartz glass window was installed.
-Via this quartz glass window and using a glass fiber optics, the catalyst inside the rotor was investigated by a fiber-optic UV/Vis spectrometer.
+Via this quartz glass window and using a fiber optics, the catalyst inside the rotor was investigated by a fiber-optics UV/Vis spectrometer.
 Reference UV/Vis spectra of calcined H-SAPO-34 were recorded at the reaction temperature prior to introducing reactants.
-In situ UV/Vis measurements between $\lambda = 200$ and 600 nm in the diffuse reflection mode were conducted with an HPSUV1000A Fiber Optic spectrometer, an AvaLight-DH-S deuterium light source, and a glass fiber reflection probe FCR-7UV20-3-SR-S1 by Avantes.
+In situ UV/Vis measurements were recorded in the diffuse reflection mode between $\lambda = 200$ and 600 nm and using an HPSUV1000A Fiber Optics spectrometer, an AvaLight-DH-S deuterium light source, and a fiber reflection probe FCR-7UV20-3-SR-S1 by Avantes.